bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-explained-episode-81:-bitcoin-core-25.0.md

 Aaron van Wirdum: 00:19:50

 Wait.
-So if I have a wallet.dat file on a USB stick, as we discussed, that's the example we're using.
+So if I have a `wallet.dat` file on a USB stick, as we discussed, that's the example we're using.
 I buy a new computer tomorrow and I sync Bitcoin Core.
-Now I get the wallet.dat file.
+Now I get the `wallet.dat` file.
-Somehow Bitcoin Core would know which blocks to download based on the wallet.dat?
+Somehow Bitcoin Core would know which blocks to download based on the `wallet.dat`?

 Sjors Provoost: 00:20:12

-The wallet.dat file contains the addresses that belong to your wallet.
+The `wallet.dat` file contains the addresses that belong to your wallet.
 Depending on how old it is, that's gonna be somewhere between 2000 and 8000, because it basically creates a cache of addresses.
 It knows these addresses, and yet, using these filters which Bitcoin Core will also have created, it's able to know which blocks are relevant and which blocks are not, because these filters are like a compressed summary of the blocks.
 It looks at the filters and it says: "Okay, if I run my addresses through this filter, does it say yes or no?"